Tax relief for partners: What governments are doing and what questions to ask

 - What specific payments can I defer?

-- When will a deferred payment become due?
+- When will a deferred payment be due?

-What questions should I ask to ensure an extension applies to me?
+What questions should I ask to make sure an extension applies to me?

 - Do I need to file any type of extension form?